OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 ### 5. Run facets

-A Run is and instance of a Job execution.
+A Run is an instance of a Job execution.
 For example, when an Airflow Operator begins execution, the Run state of the OpenLineage Job transitions to Start, then to Running.
-When writing an Extractor, this means a Run facet should contain information pertinent to the specific instance of the job, something that could change every Run.
+When writing an emitter, this means a Run facet should contain information pertinent to the specific instance of the Job, something that could change every Run.

-In this example, we will emit an error message when there is an empty dataframe, using the existing `ErrorMessageRunFacet`.
+In this example, we will output an error message when there is an empty dataframe, using the existing `ErrorMessageRunFacet`.

 ```python
 starting_facets.run_facets = {